swingerman/ha-dual-smart-thermostat/README.md

 ### sensor_stale_duration

-  _(optional) (timedelta)_  Set a delay for the target sensor to be considered valid.
-If the sensor is not available for the specified time the thermostat will be turned off.
+  _(optional) (timedelta)_  Set a delay for the target sensor to be considered not stalled.
+If the sensor is not available for the specified time or doesn't get updated the thermostat will be turned off.

+  _requires: `target_sensor` and/or `huidity_sensor`_

 ### floor_sensor